GetLinkfire/python_engineer_task/README.md

 In more detail, the program should do the following, not necessarily in that order:

  - Fetch our zipped line-json file with sample data from [here](https://raw.githubusercontent.com/GetLinkfire/python_engineer_task/master/data.json.gz).
- - Output gzipped line-json files again.
+ - Output (not gzipped) line-json files again.
  - Process one line at a time, pretending that you're processing a stream.
  - Whenever there is a `convvalue`, use the [rates.json](https://raw.githubusercontent.com/GetLinkfire/python_engineer_task/master/rates.json) and `convvalueunit` to convert the value to USD.
 Write that value to a new field `convusdvalue`.
  - Split records by values in the `type` field and create one output file for each `type`.